Toccata, adagio and fugue in C major

 St Jacob's Church, Leeuwarden

 Behind the music

 Bachs better legwork

 Fresh inspiration from Buxtehude led to a wonderful work complete with impressive pedal solo

 The excitement also continues to the end of the second movement, which is a drawn-out solo for the right hand, with continuo accompaniment from the other limbs.
-In the section marked ‘grave’, Bach indulges in durezze, overlapping clusters of chords in dissonant combinations, a technique that was also in fashion in Germany thanks to publications of Frescobaldi’s music.
+In the section marked ‘grave’, Bach indulges in durezze: overlapping clusters of chords in dissonant combinations.
+This is a technique that was also in fashion in Germany in Bach’s time, thanks to publications of the music of composer Frescobaldi.

 The exuberant closing fugue is remarkable for its length and for the light-hearted combination of a jumpy theme with ‘gaps’ and a flowing counter-theme that fills in those gaps, which is quite unique for Bach.
 There is no manuscript source, so we will never know whether Bach actually intended the final chord to be so brief and the pedal to fall silent a couple of bars before the end.
-This curiosity has inspired some organists to open up all the registers again, instead of thinning them out.
-Not in this performance, however, which follows one of the early copies to a rather abrupt and quiet ending.
+This curiosity has inspired some organists to open up all the registers again.
+Not in this performance for All of Bach, however, which follows one of the early copies to a rather abrupt and quiet ending.

 - Toccata, adagio and fugue in C major

 - First copies in ca. 1719 and 1726/27